charliezye/charlie-vault/Work/Job Search/Company Specific Notes/B&D/John Finnegan Interview.md

 I understand if it may be a concern that I'm young, especially for a role of this breadth.
 However, I see my age as a point of strength.
 I'm experienced but eager to learn, unencumbered by bad habits, adaptable, and innovative.
 I believe you’d be hard-pressed to find another candidate who both matches your needs and is as enthusiastic, forward-focused, and ready to build this team’s culture as I am.

 Overall, I've always focused on pushing my organizations toward sustained success.
 I'm hard-working and dependable guy, and I would adjust at a fast pace and begin contributing immediately.
 As a quarterback, I’ve got the poise to be a leader in your locker room and the skills to execute the game plan, and I’d love a chance to start on your team.

+## Questions

+###### Rittal

+- Seems like a great company you had built yourself up in, saw you were there for 20+ years, have a lot of admiration for that as someone who has tried to navigate college and life independently
+- Would love to hear more about your experience at Rittal and what inspired you to come to B&D to head up their IIoT solutions
+- What insights did you bring and what do you think is necessary for success in the IoT field?

+###### Current Status of OptiPro

+- Support in developing management vision into product that also meets needs of customers?
+	- Acquisition of GTI predictive
+	- Do they mainly only work on VibePro or are they also involved with OptiPro?
+	- Mainly curious if they will be providing machine learning solutions
+- Yonder Group seems mostly web development focused, great website for OptiPro but wondering what their experience is with the cloud and data pipelines
+	- Do you anticipate any particular vision concerns/conflicts that may arise?

+###### What do you want OptiPro to become?

+- What's your long-term vision for the product?
+IIoT?
+- How do you see my involvement and contribution with the product/future products at your company?
+- How much of the design or implementation decisions for the product will be in our hands?

+###### Culture Fit

+- Describe company's culture in your area?
+- Work-life balance?
+	- I know this is a very involved role and I could expect to work over 40 hours a week but want to clarify your expectations and measurements of success
+	- Are there already established timelines and deliverables?
+What's engineering work culture intended to be like?
+- Top competitor in IIoT?
+	- How is B&D better?
+- Biggest challenges in the IIoT space and how you're addressing them?
+- Read your CSR and glad to read sections on Human Rights and Primum Non Nocere
+	- How does B&D support the local community and contribute to local causes and underserved communities?

+- Have I answered all your questions?
+Anything I can clarify or elaborate on?
+- Anyone else I should meet with?